slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9803-2/packetizer_raw_output.md

 Insert an explicit normative statement that an omitted policy attribute must be treated as if its value were 'false' (i.e., Default Mode applies).

+**Severity:** Medium
+  *Basis:* While the gap does not render the extension unimplementable, it may cause inconsistent server behavior and interoperability issues among implementations that do or do not apply XML Schema defaulting.

+**Confidence:** High

 ---